 Why Social Determinants of Health Matter

-Huckleberry’s 2026 Commitment to Youth Young people’s health and wellbeing are often thought of as medical care, focusing on vaccines, checkups, and treatment for illness.
+Huckleberry’s Commitment to Youth Young people’s health and wellbeing are often thought of as medical care, focusing on vaccines, checkups, and treatment for illness.
 But equitable and meaningful health for young people goes far deeper.
-It’s shaped by where they live, whether they have stable housing, if they feel safe in their communities, their […]
+It’s shaped by where they live, whether they have stable housing, if they feel safe in their communities, their access […]

 Our Mission in Action